tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![beta_vs_correlation](Images/beta_vs_correlation.png)

-* Note that the Beta value and the correlation do **not** match!
+* Note that the beta value and the correlation do **not** match!
 Beta is a measure of volatility relative to the market.
-We would conclude that this stock is approximately 33% more volatile than the market (Beta of 1.329).
+We would conclude that this stock is approximately 33% more volatile than the market (beta of 1.329).
 The correlation is an indication of the extent of the linear relationship between `AMZN` and the `S&P500`.

 Ask if there are any questions before moving on.